pingcap/docs-cn/dumpling-overview.md

 </CustomContent>

 + The `-t` option specifies the number of threads for the export.
 Increasing the number of threads improves the concurrency of Dumpling and the export speed, and also increases the database's memory consumption.
 Therefore, it is not recommended to set the number too large.
 Usually, it's less than 64.
-+ The `-r` option specifies the maximum number of rows in a single file.
-With this option specified, Dumpling enables the in-table concurrency to speed up the export and reduce the memory usage.
-When the upstream database is TiDB v3.0 or later versions, a `-r` value greater than 0 indicates that the TiDB region information is used for splitting and the specific `-r` value does not affect the split algorithm.
-When the upstream database is MySQL and the primary key is of the `int` type, specifying `-r` can also enable the in-table concurrency.
++ The `-r` option enables the in-table concurrency to speed up the export.
+The default value is `0`, which means disabled.
+A value greater than 0 means it is enabled, and the value is of `INT` type.
+When the source database is TiDB, a `-r` value greater than 0 indicates that the TiDB region information is used for splitting, and reduces the memory usage.
+The specific `-r` value does not affect the split algorithm.
+When the source database is MySQL and the primary key is of the `INT` type, specifying `-r` can also enable the in-table concurrency.
 + The `-F` option is used to specify the maximum size of a single file (the unit here is `MiB`; inputs like `5GiB` or `8KB` are also acceptable).
 It is recommended to keep its value to 256 MiB or less if you plan to use TiDB Lightning to load this file into a TiDB instance.

 > **Note:**